Hayward, Celtics run away from Warriors for a 128-95 win

 Reserve Boston big man Baynes will remain on a minutes restriction with Boston playing consecutive nights.
 He returned Sunday against Houston from an 11-game absence because of a bone bruise in his left foot.

-“He’s on a minutes restriction for the foreseeable future, so 15 max, especially with a back-to-back,” coach Brad Stevens said.
+“He’s on a minutes restriction for the foreseeable future, so 15 max, especially with a back-to-back,” Stevens said.
 “Right now, our thought is that he would be able to play in both games in the next two nights.
 We will see how he comes out of tonight.”

 UP NEXT